danielhensha2/aws-vpc-bastion/README.md

-# Simple VPC with Bastion Host using Terraform
+# Creating a Simple VPC with Bastion Host using Terraform

 ## Objective
 This project demonstrates how to create a VPC with a public subnet, an internet gateway, and a Bastion Host using Terraform.